OMEGAZEROABSOLUTE/THESPIRAL/docs/root_chakra_overview.md

 ## `system_monitor.py`

-`system_monitor` collects CPU, memory and network statistics via `psutil`.
+`system_monitor` collects CPU, GPU, memory and network statistics.
 Run it with `--watch` to continuously print JSON formatted data or without arguments to output a single sample.
+Use `--serve` to expose a FastAPI endpoint at `/stats` for remote monitoring.

 ## Environment variables